ManageIQ/manageiq.org/site/_posts/2018-02-01-auth-overview.md

   The identity provider tool, [Keycloak](http://www.keycloak.org/), has been used to test the SAML functionality.

-  A summary of how to configure an ManageIQ appliance to work with SAML is as follows:
+  A summary of how to configure a ManageIQ appliance to work with SAML is as follows:

   1. Configuration Apache
   1. Configure SAML with mellon_create_metadata script